roblillack/gockl/README.md

 #### Usage ####

-Transparently “convert” string `input` to `output` and log names for all element
+Transparently decode XML string `input` and re-encode to string `output` without affecting the underlying structure of the original file:
-tokens:

 	buf := bytes.Buffer{}
 	z := gockl.New(input)